Tag: history

 Equitable Distribution of Risks, Responsibilities and Rewards Could Be the Solution to Court Interpreting

-By: Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion In a recent article, economist Mariana Mazzucato argues that achieving good economic growth in the UK requires getting public-private partnerships right by ensuring fair sharing of both risks and rewards.
-Mazzucato highlights the historical problem in the UK, where public-private partnerships often lead to the…
+By: Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry In a recent article, economist Mariana Mazzucato argues that achieving good economic growth in the UK requires getting public-private partnerships right by ensuring fair sharing of both risks and rewards.
+Mazzucato highlights the historical problem in…

 -